Enforcement of the Anti-Money Laundering Act

 We have prepared an online form that you can use to have your details entered into our anti-money laundering register.
 A link to the form is provided at the bottom of this page.

-There is no ready-made template for documenting risk assessments.
 Every operator needs to assess the typical and potential risks of money laundering involved in its business and industry based on its own experiences.
-The level of risk can vary considerably even between virtually identical businesses, which is why a common template is not practical.

 Operators need to base their risk assessments on the nature, size and scope of their business.